 Yes, it is possible to receive financial assistance from many employers across the US.
 Large employers with big workforces are most likely to offer this.
+There are a variety of ways they may assist you from cash advances to payday loans.

 - Cash advances are the most common form of workplace assistance.
 This essentially means that your employer will grant you an early paycheck, and is offered by many US employers.